 Human activities leading to climate change and unsustainable use of natural resources are major factors leading to biodiversity loss.
 Researchers within ELSA are taking the unique approach of linking the genetic drivers of adaptive variation with large scale consequences to entire populations and ecosystems.
 ELSA researchers are using advanced genomic and molecular technologies to explore the genetic and molecular basis of adaptation across a wide range of species.
-This knowledge is being integrated with holistic analyses of population dynamics to understand better the ecological impacts of adaptation.
+This knowledge is being integrated with holistic analyses of population dynamics to better understand the ecological impacts of adaptation.
 Such information will enable researchers to predict and respond to the ecological and evolutionary consequences of changes to habitats.

 Carbon, nitrogen, phosphorus and sulfur exist in finely balanced biogeochemical cycles that link molecular processes to the global elemental cycles.
 Harnessing our knowledge of the central importance of plants and microbes in these cycles is a key focus of work within ELSA.
 This, together with expertise in climate system analysis and global biogeochemical cycles, is enabling ELSA researchers to undertake integrated research into the biological systems involved in elemental cycling, from the molecular to the global scale.
 This research will help inform the development of mechanisms to mitigate the effects of human activities on these cycles.